raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 Yes strike, having this snakeoil-catapult is the way to deal with openGL.
 Could you hear the broad laughter?
 It's just a boldness to support openGL-things on Windows only!
-I don't want to bash against Windows, I just don't want to use it anymore and I don't want to discuss that point.
-That all does not mean that I want to exclude Windows from being there, for the sake of varity I am fine with its existence, and finally we are talking about a **platform-independent** API here.
+I don't want to bash against Windows, especially not against Windows-User, I just don't want to use Windows anymore and I don't want to discuss that point.
+And I don't want to exclude Windows from just being there, for the sake of varity I am fine with its existence, and finally we are talking about a **platform-independent** API here.